nickyadav/Admin-Dashboard/README.md

 # Technology Used:
 1) Back-end: Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
-    Framework:  Beego is a RESTful HTTP framework for the rapid development of Go applications including APIs, web apps and backend services with integrated Go specific features such as interfaces and struct embedding.
+    Framework:  Beego is a RESTful HTTP framework for the rapid development of Go applications including APIs, web apps and back-end services with integrated Go specific features such as interfaces and struct embedding.
 2) Front-end: AdminLTE open dashboard integrated with golang back-end.

 # Getting Started